 Rivero Mestre has earned a firm ranking in Chambers USA in General Litigation (Florida).
-Andrés Rivero and Jorge A. Mestre have also been individually identified as “Leaders in their Field.”
+Andrés Rivero, Jorge A. Mestre and Amanda McGovern have also been individually identified as “Leaders in their Field.”
 Chambers Guides have been ranking the best law firms and lawyers since 1990 and now cover 185 jurisdictions throughout the world.

 Rivero Mestre also honored with Chevron Law Function’s Law Firm Diversity Recognition Award.
 The award recognizes Chevron’s law firm partners that have distinguished themselves by demonstrating their commitment to diversity.

 Rivero Mestre is AV rated by Martindale-Hubbell.
 The rating system is based on the confidential opinions of members of the bar and the judiciary obtained through personal interviews..

 Rivero Mestre has for years been ranked as a Tier 1 law firm in White-Collar Governmental Investigations and White-Collar Litigation by U.S. News Media Group and Best Lawyers®.
 Achieving this high ranking is a special distinction that signals a unique combination of excellence and breadth of expertise.

 Super Lawyers’ muti-phased review process consists of independent research, peer nominations, and peer evaluations.
 The selected attorneys have attained a high degree of peer recognition and professional achievement.